KondyKox/graboga.pl/README.md

 # MECHAN-The-Card-Game
-The card game with Mechanic's teachers
+The card game with Mechanik's teachers